-The Company has an incentive stock plan under which the Board of Directors may grant nonqualified stock options to purchase shares of Class A Nonvoting Common Stock or restricted shares of Class A Nonvoting Common Stock to employees and non-employee directors.
-The options have an exercise price equal to the fair market value of the underlying stock at the date of grant and generally vest ratably over a three-year period, with one-third becoming exercisable one year after the grant date and one-third additional in each of the succeeding two years.
+The Company has an incentive stock plan under which the Board of Directors may grant nonqualified stock options to purchase shares of Class A Nonvoting Common Stock, restricted stock units ("RSUs"), or restricted and unrestricted shares of Class A Nonvoting Common Stock to employees and non-employee directors.

+The options issued under the plan have an exercise price equal to the fair market value of the underlying stock at the date of grant and generally vest ratably over a three-year period, with one-third becoming exercisable one year after the grant date and one-third additional in each of the succeeding two years.
 Options issued under the plan, referred to herein as "service-based" options, generally expire 10 years from the date of grant.
 The Company also grants stock options to certain executives and key management employees that vest upon meeting certain financial performance conditions over the vesting schedule described above.
 These options are referred to herein as "performance-based" options.
 Performance-based stock options expire 10 years from the date of grant.

-Restricted shares issued under the plan have an issuance price equal to the fair market value of the underlying stock at the date of grant.
-The restricted shares granted in fiscal 2008 were amended in fiscal 2011 to allow for vesting after either a five-year period or a seven-year period based upon both performance and service conditions.
-The restricted shares granted in fiscal 2011 vest ratably at the end of years 3, 4 and 5 upon meeting certain performance and service conditions.
+Restricted shares and RSUs issued under the plan have an issuance price equal to the fair market value of the underlying stock at the date of grant.
+The restricted shares awarded in fiscal 2018 were amended in fiscal 2011 to allow for vesting after either a five-year period or a seven-year period based upon both performance and service conditions.
+The restricted shares awarded in fiscal 2011 vest ratably at the end of years 3, 4 and 5 upon meeting certain performance and service conditions.
 These shares are referred to herein as "performance-based restricted shares."
-Restricted shares granted in fiscal 2013 vest at the end of a three-year period based upon service conditions.
+Restricted shares awarded in fiscal 2013 vest at the end of a three-year period based upon service conditions.
 These shares are referred to herein as "cliff-vested restricted shares."

-The Company also grants restricted stock units to certain executives and key management employees that vest upon meeting certain financial performance conditions over a specified vesting period, referred to herein as "performance-based restricted stock units."
-The performance-based restricted stock units granted in fiscal 2013 vest over a two-year period upon meeting both performance and service conditions.
+The restricted shares awarded in fiscal 2014 were issued to the Interim President and Chief Executive Officer in recognition of the increased duties upon appointment and are service-based.
+The shares vest upon the earlier of the end of the individual's term as Interim President and CEO or the Board appointment of a permanent President and CEO.
+These shares are referred to herein as "service-based cliff-vested restricted shares."
+The RSUs granted in fiscal 2014 vest ratably over a three-year period, with one-third vesting one year after the grant date and one-third additional in each of the succeeding two years.
+The Company also grants RSUs to certain sexecutives and key management employees that vest upon meeting certain financial performance conditions over a specified vesting period, referred to herein as "performance-based RSUs."
+The performance-based RSUs granted in fiscal 2013 vest over a two-year period upon meeting both performance and service conditions.

-As of July 31, 2013, the Company has reserved 5,150,975 shares of Class A Nonvoting Common Stock for outstanding stock options and restricted shares and 4,359,943 shares of Class A Nonvoting Common Stock remain for future issuance of stock options and restricted shares under the active plans.
+As of July 31, 2014, the Company has reserved 4,389,117 shares of Class A Nonvoting Common Stock for outstanding stock options, RSUs and restricted and unrestricted shares and 4,022,854 shares of Class A Nonvoting Common Stock remain for future issuance of stock options, RSUs and restricted and unrestricted shares under the active plans.
 The Company uses treasury stock or will issue new Class A Nonvoting Common Stock to deliver shares under these plans.